-As with the series for younger readers, author Connor Boyack’s goal is to advance belief in limited government, personal responsibility, and individual freedom–ideas supported by conservatives and libertarians.
+As with the series for younger readers, author Connor Boyack’s goal is to advance belief in limited government, personal responsibility, and individual freedom–ideas generally supported by conservatives and libertarians.

 Logical Fallacies presents 24 logical fallacies, such as the strawman (misrepresenting your opponent’s position and arguing against that misrepresentation), the appeal to authority (using the opinion of an authority figure rather than logical arguments), and the sharpshooter (cherry picking data to prove cause and effect).

 Each chapter addresses one fallacy, and all chapters follow a common layout.
-The first page is a cartoon image that illustrates the fallacy in some way.
+The first page is a cartoon image that depicts the fallacy in some way.
 The second page has a definition of the fallacy followed by two or three cartoon-strip drawings that illustrate the fallacy with the verbal arguments that people try to make.
-The illustrations are helpful and often amusing.
+The cartoon-strips are helpful and often amusing.
 The next few pages explain the fallacy.
 To make it more concrete, this is followed by a section titled “An Example with Ethan and Emily.”
 Here, the Tuttle Twins are situated in a short vignette where the fallacy featured in the chapter comes into play.
 This vignette is followed by a section that explains what actually happened—how the fallacy caused faulty thinking.
 Each chapter concludes with a “Tuttle Twins Takeway” that tells readers some ways to avoid the fallacy themselves or to recognize and address it when used by others.